 Which is the best method to resolve conflict issues surrounding the questions of what’s to be produced, how and when it’s produced, and who’s going to get it?
 Is it the market mechanism, government fiat, gifts or violence?
 Before you attempt an answer — which I’ll give in the next lecture — be advised that it’s a trick question that easily traps many of my teeny-bopper sophomore students and even a few graduate students.

 I personally believe that economics is fun and valuable.
 People who say they found it a nightmare in college just didn’t have a good teacher-professor.
 I became a good teacher-professor as a result of tenacious mentors during my graduate study at UCLA.
 Professor Armen Alchian, a very distinguished economist, used to give me a hard time in class.
 But one day, we were having a friendly chat during our department’s weekly faculty/graduate student coffee hour, and he said, “Williams, the true test of whether someone understands his subject is whether he can explain it to someone who doesn’t know a darn thing about it.”
 That’s a challenge I love: making economics fun and understandable.

-A ten part series by Professor Walter Williams.
+Economics For The Citizen is a ten-part series by Professor Walter Williams.

 - Economics for the Citizen (Part 1)

 - Economics for the Citizen (Part 5)